-Governor Jerry Brown has finally signed a bill into law that requires potential state and municipal government employers first determine whether an applicant is qualified for a position before they can ask questions about their criminal history.
+Governor Jerry Brown has finally signed a bill into law that requires potential state and municipal government employers to first determine whether an applicant is qualified for a position before they can ask questions about their criminal history.

 More than forty cities and counties nationwide have passed laws that prohibit employers from asking about a job applicant’s criminal history until they have determined that the applicant qualifies for the job.
-The hiring organization must demonstrate necessity of enforcing criminal records restrictions before deciding that a person’s criminal history is a basis for hiring or not hiring someone.
-This gives people a better chance of being evaluated for based on their qualifications.
+The hiring organization must demonstrate the necessity of enforcing criminal records restrictions before deciding that a person’s criminal history is a basis for hiring or not hiring someone.
+This gives people a better chance of being evaluated based on their qualifications.